-Before you jet off on holiday, consider shutting the main water off to reduce the risk off a leak and a flood.
+Before you jet off on holiday, consider shutting the main water off to reduce the risk of a leak or a flood.
 And if not, set your thermostat so that the water in your system doesn't freeze and damage the pipework over the winter months.

 Thanks to brother Buzz's tale at the start of the film, Kevin is terrified of the McCallister's neighbour Old Man Marley.

 Thankfully, the two become firm friends before the film's climax, and Old Man Marley turns up in the nick of time to save Kevin by giving Harry and Marv a taste of his snow shovel.

 Find out if Neighbourhood Watch operates in your area and, whether they do or not, notify your neighbours when you go away.
 Leave your contact details with them so they can call if they see anything suspicious.

 It almost goes without saying: if you think you are being (or have been) burgled, call the police straight away.

 Kevin has a more imaginative plan, calling the police to a neighbour's home that Harry and Marv have already broken into.